-In yesterday’s post I left out some entertaining sights by mistake or they were at least entertaining sights to me after driving hours at a time.
+In yesterday’s post I left out some interesting sights by mistake or they were at least interesting sights to me after driving hours at a time.
 Little things go a long way.
 The highway paralleled a train track.
-As I passed by the trains I noticed most of the cars were tagged, I believe that is the new word for graffiti.
+As I passed by the trains, I noticed most of the cars were tagged, I believe that is the new word for graffiti.
 I thought to myself, why wouldn’t the train company clean those cars, but then, it made it kind of interesting to look at all the cars as I passed the graffiti like art work.

-Mike used to be an engineer in Dallas, built a fantastic house in Las Cruces, and has retired here.
+Mike, once an engineer in Dallas, built a fantastic house in Las Cruces, and has retired.
 He came back early from his model train meeting just to host me, a complete stranger.
 We enjoyed a lovely chat before I turned in for the evening.
 ETB

 Map of My Road Trip Across the USA